I watched my father stay in an abusive relationship for decades which ultimately cost him his life.

 Why Do People Stay in Abusive Relationships?

-2. They are afraid of the repercussions that may come.
+- They are afraid of the repercussions if they leave.

 Adults stay in abusive relationships for many reasons.
 Usually, it's a combination or a domino-effect of reasons.